VirtualBox

 Key Interface Elements

-- Machine List: Left panel showing all configured VMs
+- Machine List: Left panel showing all configured VMs (with grouping support)

 - Toolbar: Quick actions for VM management